nataasvpp/nataasvpp/control-plane/README.md

 ```

 Currently supported tunnel methods are "geneve-l3" and "vxlan-dummy-l2".

+## Ordering constraints

+The initial plan was to require that all objects existed before they are referenced when compiled to VPP API calls.
+It might be more convenient to support "dangling" references.
+E.g. to configure a tenant there are at least 4 different API calls.
+Set forward and reverse services, bind to NAT instance, configure MSS parameters and create the tenant itself.

 ### Interfaces
 Interface configuration is how packets are injected into the session dataplane (VCDP).
 Packets can either come in on the native interface, where they are intercepted via the ip4-input feature arc.
 Or they are injected into VCDP from tunnel-decap.
 Tunnel decapsulation must also be enabled on the ingress interface.